j4ggies/Storytime/Assets/README.md

 3. `Level_001`

+## Popup Logic

+"Pop up" the masks, disable the masks, then enable the corresponding blocks.

+## World and avatar movement

 ## TODO

 Loading animations:

-- Shader for "shimmer" effect on sprite
+- Shader for "shimmer" effect on loading book sprite

 - Fade in/out when enabling/disabling loading canvas

+- Combine scripts in level scenes